-10.1.4.
+9.1.4.
 Statement motivating the alternative development location within the overall site.

 The prospecting phase is dependent on the results of the preceding phase.
 The location and layout of the prospecting trenches that will be excavated will be determined based on information derived from the non-invasive desktop study and geophysical surveys.
-Proposed trenches sites will be selected to avoid known heritage sites, watercourses, dwellings, infrastructure, and any other sensitive areas where possible.
+Proposed trench sites will be selected to avoid known heritage sites, watercourses, dwellings, infrastructure, and any other sensitive areas where possible.

-10.1.5.
+9.1.5.
 Description of aspects to be assessed as part of the EIA process

-The EIA Phase will assess the overall environmental aspects affected by the proposed project in relation to listed project activities.
-The identified listed and specified activities for the project are the prospecting activities which include the following:
+The EIA Phase will assess the overall environmental aspects affected by the proposed project concerning the listed project activities.
+The identified listed, and specified activities for the project are the prospecting activities, which include the following:

-- Establishment of the office and equipment storage site; - Installation of mobile offices and ablution facilities; - Construction of temporal access road to the camp; - Excavation of Trenches and Bulk Sampling; and - Rehabilitation and closure.
+- Establishment of the office and equipment storage site; - Installation of mobile offices and ablution facilities; - Construction of a temporary access road to the camp; - Excavation of Trenches and Bulk Sampling; and - Rehabilitation and closure.

-10.1.6.
-Aspects to be assessed by specialists
+9.1.6 Aspects to be assessed by specialists